F A Q

 Q: How many meetings has the Commission held and who are they meeting with?

 A: The Commission’s staff has held numerous meetings with individuals or entities interested in AI and national security issues, including engagements with leading AI experts from industry, government, academia, non-profit organizations, and individuals on a variety of AI topics.
-The Commission’s members have also held 19 working group meetings and five plenary meetings virtually and in person.
+The Commission’s members have also held multiple working group meetings and plenary meetings, virtually and in person.
 Partner entities, allies, and others have provided Commission members with classified and unclassified briefings on topics within the Commission’s scope of its review.

 A: The Commission’s first public engagement was a conference on November 5, 2019.
 This conference brought together thought leaders and the Commission’s members to discuss some of the issues identified during the Commission’s assessment phase.
-On May 28, 2020, the Commission posted a Notice for Public Comment in the Federal Register to solicit feedback on AI and national security issues from members of the public.
+On May 28, 2020 and September 23, 2020, the Commission posted a Notice for Public Comment in the Federal Register to solicit feedback on AI and national security issues from members of the public.
+You can find the notices here and here.
+The Commission hosted a public meeting on July 20, 2020 to consider its second quarter 2020 recommendations.
+The Commission will host a public meeting on October 8, 2020 to consider its 2020 interim report and third quarter 2020 recommendations.
+Information about the Commission's public meetings can be found here.

 Q: How can I request information from the Commission?